-This module offers students an opportunity to practice and apply academic writing and research skills, and prepares students for their research internship.
-To achieve this, a series of assignments, workshops, and lectures will be scheduled in the 3rd period (four weeks).
-In addition, students will be encouraged to consider their future career.
-The following topics and activities will be covered:
+This module offers students an opportunity to practice and apply academic writing and research skills, and prepares students for their research internship (including the writing of their research proposal and thesis).
+To achieve this, a series of assignments, workshops, and lectures are offered in the 3rd period (four weeks).
+In addition, students will be encouraged to consider their future career (inc. what their interests are/what career(s) they would like to pursue).